 How often do I need to perform a PCS Instrument Calibration?

-We recommend calibrating the PCS every 30 days or prior to calibrating pipettes, whichever is later (e.g. if you calibrate every 6 months, do one prior to calibrating at that time), and whenever the PCS is been moved to another location.
+We recommend calibrating the PCS at least every 30 days or prior to calibrating pipettes, whichever is later (e.g. if you calibrate every 6 months, do one prior to calibrating at that time), and whenever the PCS is been moved to another location.
 More frequent calibration intervals might be desirable based on your labs SOP and risk assessment.

 Do I need to purchase spare parts for the PCS, e.g. lamp?